 Opportunities currently abound in the property market and you don’t want to be restricted on your borrowing capacity especially this time.
 However, many investors face this hurdle because of the stricter policies around loans and refinancing.
-Chan & Naylor Accountants Perth gives tips on how to improve your borrowing power.
+Chan & Naylor Accountants in Perth give tips on how to improve your borrowing power.

 While real estate remains the most stable form of security for lenders, APRA still led a more conservative and responsible lending that’s focused on serviceability.
 The banks are legally obliged to ensure borrowers can meet their repayment responsibilities but they have different benchmarks in determining a person’s ability to repay his or her loan.